-Apple's WWDC 2013 conference taking place June 10-14, tickets go on sale April 25Alex Wagner - Deputy Managing Editor, News Desk
+Apple's WWDC 2013 conference taking place June 10-14, tickets go on sale April 25Alex Wagner - Editorial Director of News and Content

 Grab your calendars, iOS fans, because Apple just announced the details for the 2013 edition of its Worldwide Developers Conference.
 The big show will be kicking off at San Franscisco's Moscone West on June 10 and will run through June 14.
 Apple says that WWDC 2013 tickets will go on sale tomorrow, April 25, at 10 a.m.
 PT.